viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-cache-using-CLI.md

 az mcc ent node get-provisioning-details --cache-node-name mycachenode --mcc-resource-name mymccresource --resource-group myrg
 ```

+>[!IMPORTANT]
-Save the resulting values for cacheNodeId, customerKey, mccResourceId, registrationKey.
+>* Save the resulting values for cacheNodeId, customerKey, mccResourceId, registrationKey.
 These GUIDs are needed to create the provisioning script.
+>* In the output look for cacheNodeState.
+If **cacheNodeState = Not Provisioned**, you can continue with cache node provisioning.
+>* If **cacheNodeState = Not Configured**, then the cache node has not been configured.
+Please configure the cache node before provisioning.

 ### Example script: